Its-Adi-Kashyap/COMP_3040_Assignment_3/README.md

     "Duration": int,
     "Frequency": int,
     "Stops": ["string_1","string_2",...]
 }
 ```

-Here, `Mode` is the method of travel (bus,train,car) `Start Point` is the base from where the transit originally starts and `End Point` is the final destination. `Duration` is the estimated time it takes to travell the route and `Frequency` as the name suggests is the interval between 2 consecutive travells and finally `Stops` are the name of all the stations on the way.
+In this response, Mode represents the method of travel (e.g., bus, train, car), Start_Point is the location where the transit originates, and End_Point is the final destination.
+Duration is the estimated time it takes to travel the route, Frequency indicates the interval between two consecutive trips, and Stops list the names of all stations along the way.

 #### 2. Modes

-Modes are all the modes that are available fot a particular route.
-It returns the following object:
+Modes represent all the available transportation options for a particular route.
+This resource returns the following object:

 ```
 {
     "Modes": [{ "Name": "string","Time": int},....]
 }

 ```

-Here, a list of all the modes are returned which cointains `Name` is the mode name and `Time` is the estimated time of travel for that given mode.
+In this response, a list of all the modes is returned, with each item containing the Name of the transportation mode and the estimated time of travel for that specific mode.

 ### Example::
 (add example here)